Consulting with a Non-Family Law Attorney About Family Law Related Issues

 Most clients are not aware that evidentiary issues are relevant to divorces.
 A divorce trial is a trial in the traditional sense.
 It would be a huge error to assume that the rules of evidence do not apply in divorces.

 Hearsay rules apply, records must be authenticated, burdens of proof must be met, and so on.
-A spouse can be sanctioned for destroying electronic evidence on a cell phone, PDA and, computer.
+A spouse can be sanctioned for destroying electronic evidence on a cell phone, PDA or computer.
 The age of electronic discovery has arrived in divorce actions.

-If a spouse intends to file for divorce, then it is generally advisable to carefully organize and copy a full and complete package of financial records for the other spouse, both divorce lawyers, and both accountants.
+If a spouse intends to file for divorce, then it is generally advisable to carefully organize and copy a full and complete package of financial records for the other spouse, both Orange County divorce lawyers, and both accountants.
 The initial and basic record package should include at least the following:

 - Five years personal tax returns;